-Alternative Dispute Resolution (ADR) includes processes and techniques that bring disputing parties to a final resolution outside of the court system.
-By submitting a dispute, sport organizations access an affordable resource that connects them with law students or ADR professionals, known as the SLCP Participants.
+Alternative Dispute Resolution (ADR) includes processes and techniques that bring disputing parties to a resolution outside of the court system.
+By submitting a dispute, sport organizations access a free resource that connects them with law students or ADR professionals, known as the SLCP Participants.
 Trained in the resolution of sport disputes, the SLCP Participants are free from conflict of interest and able to lead a fair and timely process.

 The SLCP is being piloted in our province in partnership with viaSport BC, the University of British Columbia, the University of Victoria and the Alternative Dispute Resolution Institute of BC (ADRBC).

 What services are available?

 1) Facilitating a discussion that allows the parties to communicate more effectively and work towards an accepted agreement

 2) Acting as panel member on an internal panel, disciplinary or appeal, to determine an outcome